windsorcli/cli/docs/index.md

 - **Flexibility**: Support a wide range of configurations and integrations to accommodate diverse project needs.
 - **Scalability**: Scale the environment and the production workload.
 - **Configuration Management**: Easily manage and switch between different project configurations.
-- **Shell Integration**: Seamlessly integrates with your shell environment for enhanced productivity.
+- **Shell Integration**: Seamlessly integrate with your shell environment for enhanced productivity.
 - **Cross-Platform Compatibility**: Provide a seamless experience on Windows, macOS, and Linux systems.
 - **Security**: Fully compliant and automated security updates.
+- **Visibility**: Provide dashboards to ensure informative decisions.

 ## [Contributing](#contributing)
 We welcome contributions to Windsor CLI!
 If you would like to contribute, please follow these steps: